thinkinglabs/thinkinglabs.github.io/_posts/2021-05-07-shades-of-conways-law.md

 >
 > -- [@jeffsussna](https://twitter.com/jeffsussna), [May 9, 2021](https://twitter.com/jeffsussna/status/1391441776829943809?s=20)

-Without that organisational flexibility, as Ruth Malan says, "*[when] architecture of the system and the architecture of the organisation are at odds, the organisation wins*".
+Without organisational flexibility, as Ruth Malan says, "*[when] architecture of the system and the architecture of the organisation are at odds, the organisation wins*".

 The organisation will always be limited to produce designs that match the real, on-the-ground communication structure of the organisation.
 Note that the real on-the-ground communication structure are not necessarily the ones depicted on the traditional organisation chart.
 People do not restrict their communications only to the lines on the org chart.
 Teams reach out to whomever they *depend on* to get their work done.
 Again team interfaces from [*Team Topologies*](https://teamtopologies.com/).